sebastiankehle/sebastiankehle/README.md

 # Sebastian Kehle

-Creative Developer based near Berlin.
+Senior Product Engineer and Creative Developer based near Berlin.
 Founder of [webvise.io](https://webvise.io) and AI Engineer at luca.

-I work at the intersection of design, full-stack development, and AI automation.
-My background started in visual communication and agency work, moved through startup leadership and product building, and now sits mostly in applied AI, custom web applications, and workflow software.
+I work at the intersection of design, full-stack development, and applied AI.
+My background started in visual communication and agency work, moved through startup leadership and product building, and now focuses on production AI engineering, custom workflow software, and web applications people use in real operations.

-At webvise I design and build digital products directly with clients: fast websites, internal tools, MVPs, AI-assisted workflows, and production-ready web applications.
+At webvise I design and build custom software directly with clients: internal tools, dashboards, portals, booking systems, MVPs, website workflow layers, AI-assisted workflows, and production-ready business applications.

 ---

 ## What I build

 - **Custom workflow software**
-  Internal tools, dashboards, portals, and business applications for teams that have outgrown spreadsheets, plugins, and manual handoffs.
+  Internal tools, dashboards, portals, admin systems, and business applications for teams that have outgrown spreadsheets, plugins, and manual handoffs.

-- **AI-assisted workflows**
+- **AI workflows with review gates**
-  Practical automation around documents, lead research, support triage, reporting, content operations, and internal processes.
+  Practical AI systems for document processing, lead research, support triage, reporting, content operations, company knowledge, and internal handoffs.

-- **Full-stack web applications**
+- **Company brain and memory systems**
-  Production-ready apps with authentication, databases, APIs, integrations, monitoring, and deployment.
+  Knowledge systems that make documents, decisions, project context, and operating rules reusable for teams and AI agents.

-- **MVPs and prototypes**
+- **Full-stack business applications**
-  Focused first versions that test one real product question before the scope grows.
+  Production-ready apps with authentication, roles, databases, APIs, integrations, monitoring, deployment, and handoff.

-- **Fast websites and migrations**
+- **MVPs, launch sites, and migrations**
-  Landing pages, business websites, and WordPress-to-Next.js migrations built for performance, SEO, and maintainability.
+  Focused first versions, fast public pages, website-to-app upgrades, and WordPress or legacy migrations built for performance, SEO, and maintainability.

 ---

 ## How I work

-I like small loops, direct communication, and shipping things that people can actually use.
+I like small loops, direct communication, and software that reaches real users quickly.

-Clients work directly with me, the person designing, building, and shipping the system.
+Clients work directly with me, the person mapping the workflow, designing the system, building the application, and shipping it to production.
 No account-manager layer, no junior handoff, no bloated agency process.

 AI is part of my workflow, but not the strategy.
 The important decisions still need taste, product judgment, technical experience, and a clear understanding of the business problem.